hansvana/d3-csv-example/README.md

 # d3-csv-example

 ## Using this example
-Just download the .html and .js file somwhere and open index.html.
+Just download the .html and .js file somewhere and open index.html.
 The .csv file is hosted on my server, if it no longer works then you'll have to place the .csv file somwhere yourself.

 ## Acknowledgements